aws-observability/aws-otel-community/charts/adot-eks-on-ec2-to-cw/README.md

 ### Deploy ADOT Collector as Sidecar

 Sidecar is a microservice design pattern where a companion service runs next to your primary microservice, augmenting its abilities or intercepting resources it is utilizing.
-If you want to monitor in a single application, then the sidecar pattern would be the best fit.
-Use `helm install` command from [Install Chart](#install-chart) to deploy ADOT Collector and Fluent Bit as DaemonSet.
+The sidecar pattern would be the best fit for a single application monitoring.
-However, ADOT Collector can be deployed as Sidecar with the following command.
+In order to deploy the ADOT Collector in Sidecar mode using the Helm chart, 1) update `sidecar.yaml` and `values.yaml` files in the Helm chart with the application configurations and 2) include the use of `--set` flag in the `helm install` command from [Install Chart](#install-chart).

 ```console
 $ helm install \